mobibob/mobibob/README.md

 👀 I’m interested in ... trends in mobile/digital that impact individuals on the web and on their personal, private mobile devices.

 🌱 I’m currently learning ...
-SwiftUI on iOS and waiting for the improvements in MacOS.
+SwiftUI on iOS and tvOs and waiting for the improvements in MacOS.

 💞️ I’m looking to collaborate on ... nothing in particular, just Q&A as the ideas and issues occur.